Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 JJ likes walk and sleep.
 He is very obedient, I can take him for walks without a lead.
 He always lays down flat when he hears a car coming, before I hear it myself.

-By Jacque from Crediton, Devon, UK
+By jacque lee from Crediton, Devon, UK

 Sissy is a retired working ranch dog.
 She has hung up her boots from herding cows, and likes to spend her free time outside roaming the meadow and playing with her soccer ball.

 Poppy is our 5 year old Border Collie.
 We got Poppy on September 12th 2009 from Dogs Trust Rescue Centre.
 Poppy likes to chew on her rope toys and Kongs, and run sniffing everything out on walks.
-Poppy is a very vocal girl who seems to talk back to you when you say something!

 We had just lost our beloved Border Collie, Petunia.
 Our house seemed so empty without her, we couldn't stand it any longer and drove all day to a goat farm to get Baa-boo.
 Dolly her buddy, came from a horse ranch and was the last puppy from the litter.